verrazzano/docs/content/en/docs/setup/install/customizing/certificates.md

 {{< alert title="NOTE" color="warning" >}}
-Certificates issued by the LetsEncrypt `staging` environment are signed by untrusted authorities, similar to the self-signed certificate authority.
-They are not intended for production use.
+Certificates issued by the LetsEncrypt `staging` environment are signed by untrusted authorities, similar to self-signed certificates.
+They are not typically used in production environments.
 {{< /alert >}}

 ### LetsEncrypt staging vs production